-This public water system received a recordkeeping violation for not submitting the Annual Report by December 31, 2022.
+This public water system received a recordkeeping violation for not submitting the Annual Report by the December 31st deadline.
 The report has since been completed and this system was returned as compliant.

 UNREGULATED CONTAMINANTS

 Unregulated contaminants are those for which EPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulations are warranted.